Nicomedes Guzmán: Biography

 His formal education was often interrupted by his having to work —as a precocious laborer- to help the large family.
 Thus his scholarly development was largely autodictic.
 At age eleven he was a typesetter and bookbinder's assistant; later he was a truck-driver's helper and an errand boy.
 He carried boxes in a factory and, at age sixteen, obtained a job in a real-estate brokerage.
 He studied in evening classes in the Federico Hanssen Night School (Pearson 5).
-Later because of his success in publishing, the government gave him a position in the Department of Culture in the Homeland Ministry, where he worked together with another famous Chilean, the newspaper writer of Las Ultimas Noticias, Luis Sánchez Latorre, known widely as "Filebo."